rajasekarshanmugam/rajasekarshanmugam/README.md

 - 👋 Hi, I’m @rajasekarshanmugam
-- 👀 I’m interested in latest tech and how we can add value to it
+- 👀 I’m interested in tech, learning each day and looking at ways to add value
-- 💞️ I’m looking to collaborate on anything that could help others
+- 💞️ My goto tech has been - .NET, Typescript/Javascript, Python
-- 📫 Mail me on anything
+- 📫 Mail me if you have something in mind